-The MMA8653FC is a low-power, digital output 3-axis linear accelerometer with a l^2C interface with embedded logic used to detect events and notify an external microprocessor over interrupt lines.
+The MMA8652FC is a low-power, digital output 3-axis linear accelerometer with a I2C interface with embedded logic used to detect events and notify an external microprocessor over interrupt lines.

-- 8-bit or 10-bit data - Four different oversampling options that allow for the optimum resolution vs. current consumption trade-off to be made for a given application - Low-power and auto-WAKE/SLEEP modes for reducing current consumption - Freefall detection (one channel) - Single default angle for portrait landscape detection algorithm, for addressing screen orientation - Two independent interrupt output pins that are programmable among four interrupt sources (Data Ready, Freefall, Orientation, Auto-WAKE)
+- 8-bit or 12-bit data, high-pass filtered data, 8-bit or 12-bit configurable 32-sample FIFO - Four different oversampling options that allow for the optimum resolution vs. current consumption trade-off to be made for a given application - · Low-power and auto-WAKE/SLEEP modes for reducing current consumption - Single/double tap with directional information (one channel) - Motion detection with directional information or Freefall (one channel) - Transient/jolt detection based on a high-pass filter, with a settable threshold for detecting the change in acceleration above a threshold with directional information (one channel) - Flexible user-configurable portrait landscape detection algorithm, for addressing screen orientation - Two independent interrupt output pins that are programmable among seven interrupt sources (Data Ready, Motion/Freefall, Tap, Orientation, Transient, FIFO, Auto-WAKE)

-All functionality is available in ± 2 g, ± 4 g or ± 8 g dynamic measurement ranges.
+All functionality is available in ±2 g, ±4 g or ±8 g dynamic measurement ranges.
 There are many configuration settings for enabling all of the different functions.
 Separate application notes are available to help configure the device for each embedded functionality.